fastn-stack/fastn/v0.5/fastn-lang/src/f-script/README.md

 ```

 The body contains a list of expressions.
 The last expression is evaluated and
 returned.
-There's no return keyword, if the function type is `void` then
+No return keyword is needed in this example, if the function type is
-nothing will be returned.
+`void` then nothing will be returned.

 In the above example, `if` is an expression (just like in rust).
 Whatever it
 evaluates to is returned from the function as it is the last (only) expression.